 A Few More Tips for Your Work Wardrobe

 Overall, you shouldn’t be worrying about your wardrobe once you are in your work environment.
-If you are second guessing your choice of blouse, then you probably shouldn’t have it in your closet.
+If you are second-guessing your choice of a blouse, then you probably shouldn’t have it in your closet.
 The key is to be comfortable in your work wardrobe.
 Plus, if you’re not great with style, you can always rent a wardrobe.
 Here are a few more tips to consider: